Coronavirus (COVID-19) Update

 Audio Record Over Presentation Slides (PowerPoint & Keynote)

 A voice-over narration is a synchronized recording of yourself talking about each presentation slide.
 This option is best for longer recordings, or for ones that you would like to be able to refine in the future.
 Unlike Zoom, recordings with presentation software (PowerPoint and Keynote) can be changed in small ways, like editing a typo in a slide, without losing access to the audio that you previously made.
 This is also helpful if you decide to delete selected content, or add slides with new audio, at some point in the future.

-Quicktime Player on the Mac may also be used to audio record over a PowerPoint, Google Slides, or Keynote presentation.
+On a Mac, Quicktime may also be used to audio record over a PowerPoint, Google Slides, or Keynote presentation.
 This step-by-step guide will help you.

-Note on Google Slides: To record over Google Slides, you need a screen recording app.
-There is no built in tool like with PowerPoint and Keynote.
+To record over Google Slides, you need a screen recording app.
+There is no built-in tool like there is with PowerPoint and Keynote.

 Audio Record with Canvas